Tax Season Resource

 Does Chime accept joint refunds?

-Important: If the primary filers name doesn’t match the name on the Chime Spending Account it is being deposited, the deposit will be rejected and returned to the IRS.
+Important: If the primary filer’s name doesn’t match the name on the Chime Checking Account it is being deposited, the deposit will be rejected and returned to the IRS.
 No more than three electronic refunds can be deposited into a single financial account or prepaid card.
 If you exceed this limit, you will receive a notice from the IRS and a paper check refund.

-Can I get my tax refund deposited to my Chime Spending Account?
+Can I get my tax refund deposited to my Chime Checking Account?

 Yes, you can!

-Will I get my tax refund up to two (2) days early?
+Will I get my tax refund up to five (5) days early?

 We can’t guarantee that your tax refund will deposit earlier than the estimated date provided by the IRS.
 That said, we’ll always post your tax refund to your account as soon as we receive it!